Deputy Chief Jeff Becker - Investigations

 Paco’s involvement in the community include serving as a past board member of the Latino Community Development Agency, the Wes Welker Foundation and the Oklahoma Police and Fire Athletic Association.
 Paco is a graduate of Leadership Oklahoma City’s LOYAL Class IX and SALLT Class III.
 He is a current board member of The Foundation for Oklahoma City Public Schools, the University of Central Oklahoma Criminal Justice Program Advisory Board, and Good Shepard Clinic.

 Deputy Chief Jason Clifton - Administration

 Deputy Chief Clifton has served with the Oklahoma City Police Department since January 1994.
 He began his career as a patrol officer assigned to both the Hefner and Southwest Divisions, where he served as a Field Training Officer.
 Clifton also served on the U.S. Marshals Fugitive Task Force before transferring to the Investigations Bureau, where he worked in both Sex Crimes and Assaults.
-Clifton has enjoyed working his way through the ranks and has extensive experience throughout the department with supervisory assignments in Operations, Administration, Gang Enforcement and Investigations.
+Clifton has enjoyed working his way through the ranks and has extensive experience throughout the department with supervisory assignments in Operations, Administration and Investigations.

 Clifton has a master’s degree in management from Southern Nazarene University and a bachelor’s degree from the University of Louisiana at Monroe.
 He is a graduate of the Senior Management Institute for Police as well as the FBI National Academy, and is a member of numerous professional organizations.